megyerib/continue-show/README.md

 ## How to use (Windows)

-1. Navigate to the ditrectory with the video files.
+1. Navigate to the directory with the video files.
 It can contain subdirectories as well, the script scans them, too.
 2. Run the `continue-show.bat` script.
 You can create another batch script in this directory to call it as well.

 ## Limitations